 - Save the settings.

 Note: Do not switch to another port without a proper reason.
-If it is not possible to run the VPN Server on the specified port, the error is reported in the Error log.
+If it is not possible to run the VPN Server on the specified port, the error is reported in the error log.

 Once the settings are saved, the Kerio VPN is set up with a server interface and is ready to connect to a secure network.
 The VPN clients can establish a secure connection to the Kerio Control VPN server.